regonasg/Capstone-Project/README.md

 Shiksha Defination
 ------
-Shisksha is a sanskrit word that means the way of getting knowledge.
+Shiksha is a sanskrit word that means the way of getting knowledge.

 Description of Project
 ------